 Specializing in the Treatment of Eating Disorders in New York City

-Brisman, J. (in print).
-Heathen Talk: Psychoanalytic Considerations of Eating Disorders and The Dissociated Self in Psychoanalytic Treatment of Eating Disorders, Relational Perspectives book series, (eds.
-A. Harris and L. Aron).
+Brisman, J. (2018).
+Heathen Talk: Psychoanalytic Considerations of Eating Disorders and The Dissociated Self in Psychoanalytic Treatment of Eating Disorders, Relational Perspectives book (Wooldridge, T).
+Routledge, NY.

 Brisman, J. (2017) When Bad Things Happen to Good Parents.
 Gurze/Salutore Eating Disorder Resource Catalogue